-where $u_i(\cdot)$ is a concave function and δ is the discount factor.
-First-period consumption c_1^i equals first-period earnings Y minus the voluntary contribution M_v^i that employee i chooses.
+where $u_i(\cdot)$ is a concave function and $\delta$ is the discount factor.
+First-period consumption $c_1^i$ equals first-period earnings Y minus the voluntary contribution $M_v^i$ that employee i chooses.
 Meanwhile, the constraint against borrowing means that the employee cannot access the employer's mandatory contribution until retirement.
-Second-period consumption c_2^i equals the accumulated balance of the retirement account, which consists of the employer contribution M_f and the voluntary employee contribution M_v^i , along with interest earned on those contributions.
+Second-period consumption $c_2^i$ equals the accumulated balance of the retirement account, which consists of the employer contribution $M_f$ and the voluntary employee contribution $M_v^i$ , along with earned interest.

 Now, consider employee j who is hired after a drop in the required employer contribution and a new required employee contribution, leading to a higher required total.
-We assume no change in income Y, so effective compensation falls.14 She maximizes the same objective function as employee i but faces modified budget constraints:
+We assume no change in income Y, so effective compensation falls.
+She maximizes the same objective function as employee i but faces modified budget constraints: